nayan-pradhan/solo-6dof-motion-platform/docs/program_execution.md

+# Program Execution

-# Instructions to run program
+## Instructions to run program
 The software package can be executed using the Command Line Interface or the In-line Terminal Interface.

 ---